abhishek-rs/jaimerblog/src/pages/about/index.md

 ### Work

 Since graduating from Penn State in 2018, Ellenberger has been working at Internationella Engelska Skolan (IES) in Stockholm, Sweden.
-She has taught English, art, and textiles in her three years at the company.
-The schools operate in English, but Jaime also takes Swedish language courses provided by the government.
-She teaches grades 4 and 5.
+She has taught English, art, and textiles in her five years at the company.
+The schools operate in English, but Swedish is very widely used between students.

 ### Goals

-In the near future, Jaime would like to continue living in Stockholm, become fluent in Swedish, teach English, write short stories and articles when she isn't teaching, and travel on her breaks from school.
-More long term goals would be traveling year round, writing daily, and teaching English around the world.
+In the near future, Jaime would like to get her Swedish passport, become more fluent in Swedish, and receive her Master's in Language Acquisition and TEFL.
+She would like to write books for children and continue teaching English around the world.

 ### Favorite Books and Authors